On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Triangulations of flow polytopes of planar graphs

-\begin{theorem} \cite[Theorems 1 \& 2]{kosh} Given a framed graph $G$, the top dimensional simplices in a regular triangulation of $\F_G$ are obtained by taking the convex hulls of the vertices corresponding to the routes in maximal cliques.
-Moreover, lower dimensional simplices of this triangulation are obtained as convex hulls of the vertices corresponding to the routes in (not maximal) cliques. \end{theorem}
+corresponding to maximal cliques of the framed graph $G$ are the top dimensional simplices in a regular unimodular triangulation of $\F_G$.
+Moreover, lower dimensional simplices $\Delta_C$ of this triangulation are obtained as convex hulls of the vertices corresponding to the routes in non-maximal cliques $\mathcal{C}$ of $G$. \end{theorem}